straightlab/compgenomics_minicourse/02_externalData_downloadAndBacisQC.md

 ```
 ls -lh raw
 ```
-We can see the previous command just downloaded a file called SRR8351023.fastq wich is ~ Gb in size.
+We can see the previous command just downloaded a file called SRR8351023.fastq wich is 1.8Gb in size.

 This is a fastq formatted file, which is the standard format for sequencing data.
 We can figure out how the file is organized by looking at the first 10 lines.